 Important Things to Know When Considering a Cosigner

 If you're a student with little or no credit history, it may be difficult for you to qualify for a loan without a creditworthy cosigner.
-That's particularly true now, as lenders tighten their credit criteria.

 A wide range of individuals can be a cosigner as long as they are creditworthy, understand and accept the responsibilities of being a cosigner, and meet any specific cosigner requirements of the lender.